qiscus/qiscus-sdk-web-core/docs/index.md

 ### Step 1 : Get your APP ID

 Firstly, you need to create your application in dashboard, by accessing [Qiscus Chat Dashboard](https://dashboard.qiscus.com/dashboard/login).
-You can create more than one APP ID, for further information you can refer to [How Qiscus works](#introduction)
+You can create more than one APP ID, for further information you can refer to [How Qiscus Works](#how-qiscus-works)

 ### Step 2 : Install Qiscus Chat SDK